jfmdev/PlainCAT/readme.md

 ### Spellchecker

-The integrated spellchecker only supports Dutch, English, French, German, Italian, Portuguese, Russian and Spanish.
+The integrated spellchecker only supports Dutch, English, French, German, Italian, Portuguese, Russian and Spanish, but more languages could be added.

-> Other languages can be added manually (you just need to download the corresponding Hunspell files, put them on the `./resources/dict` folder and you update the `./misc/languages.json` file).
+> In order to add more languages, you just need to download the corresponding Hunspell files, move the files to the `./resources/dict` folder, and then update the `./misc/languages.json` file.

 ### Supported encodings